NVIDIA/aistore/api/README.md

 ___

 #### EvictRemoteBucket
-Evicts a cloud bucket using its name as the identifier
+Evicts a remote bucket using its name as the identifier

 ##### Parameters
 | Name       | Type         | Description                                                                           |